 It is possible to take a look at our ongoing activities and to participate: enter the TWiki development site.

 Wonder why we're called "Bernstein"?
 Find out about our name and visual identity here.

 Emanuel Wenger - Project coordinator

-The Bernstein Consortium, Commission for Scientific Visualization (VISKOM), Austrian Academy of Sciences
+The Bernstein Consortium, Institute for Medieval Research, Austrian Academy of Sciences